We don’t know what’s hidden in the obscurity.

 I would actually tend to trust a product that clearly specifies the cryptographic primitive used to provide a service that ensures confidentiality and/or integrity, rather than a product which does not specify the algorithm used or uses an “exotic” or modified algorithm.
 Personally, “black box” products have never inspired me much confidence…

-For example, Systancia’s IPdiva Secure product is a cybersecurity solution that provides secure access to the resources of an information system for all types of users (traveling or telecommuting employees, service providers, third parties, etc.).
+For example, Systancia’s IPdiva Secure product, now Systancia Gate is a cybersecurity solution that provides secure access to the resources of an information system for all types of users (traveling or telecommuting employees, service providers, third parties, etc.).
 Systancia’s solution has been qualified, in the technical field of “identification, authentication and access control”, by the ANSSI () following a certification issued after an evaluation carried out by an independent, accredited and competent laboratory.
 In summary, the level of security and confidence of this solution has been verified.

 The first step of the security evaluation of IPdiva Secure has consisted in validating that known vulnerabilities or attacks did not make the solution fail.
 In a second step, the evaluator checked whether the product suffered from unknown vulnerabilities within the time available to him (undiscovered vulnerabilities at time t).
 In addition to these studies, as a third step, a dedicated expertise on cryptographic mechanisms was also carried out, in accordance with the RGS of the ANSSI.